TotallyMonica/internet-pi/README.md

 It should also work with Ubuntu for Pi, or Arch Linux, but has not been tested on other operating systems.

 ## Setup
+Automated installer:
+  1. Run `chmod +x setup.sh`
+  2. Run `./setup.sh`
+  3. Minimal interaction is needed.
+The first prompt will be for your Pi's IP address.
+Please know this beforehand (run `hostname -I`
+  4. The second prompt will be you to uncomment `connection=local` if you plan on using this exclusively internally.

+Manual Installation:
   1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 The easiest way (especially on Pi or a Debian system) is via Pip:
      1. (If on Pi/Debian): `sudo apt-get install -y python3-pip`
      2. (Everywhere): `pip3 install ansible`